12 TV Shows About Northern Ireland

 Like Bloodlands, BBC2’s Eureka Street is a 4-episode miniseries set in Belfast, Northern Ireland, though the latter has its origins in Robert McLiam Wilson’s 1996 novel of the same name.

-Similarly as well to Derry Girls, the series is set during the Troubles and centers on the lives of those who are trying to keep their lives and relationships going through the turmoil.
+Similarly to Derry Girls, the series is set during the Troubles and centers on the lives of those who are trying to keep their lives and relationships going through turmoil.

 My Mother and Other Strangers, BBC Northern Ireland (2017)